abhishekmani12/abhishekmani12.github.io/_pages/projects.md

 ## Certificate based SSH Login:
 Created a utility executable tool which enables Certificate Based SSH login from a Client to multiple listed new servers at an instant with on demand user creations as well.
 Certificate Signing, Key Pair exchange process are all automated.
-As a result this tool saves around 30 minutes which is required for the connection setup between a single pair of a client and a server, when done manually.
+As a result this tool saves around 30 minutes which is required for the connection setup between a single client-server pair, when done manually.
 This was created for Linux to Linux as well as Windows to Linux connections.
 - Closed Source

 ## SNOMED CT Code Generation: